 Using Security Profile by Device, you can also control which devices require a password before they start up.
-There are two classes of devices:
+There are two classes of these devices:

-- · Removable media drives, such as diskette drives, CD-ROM, and DVD-ROM drives - · Hard disk drives
+· Removable media drives, such as CD-ROM drive

+- · Hard disk drives - · Network devices

 You can set these devices to request a user password, an administrator password, or to not require a password.
 This way, if you have a power-on or administrator password set for your computer, you can configure your computer to prompt you for a password only when certain devices are accessed at startup.
 For example, if you set Hard Disk Devices to require a user password, each time you attempt to start up from the hard disk, you will be prompted to type the password before the startup proceeds.